FuturICT2/TokenCreatorApp/README.md

 The store is where the hierarchical data is held.
 This universal tree of data can be accessed from wherever in the application, and seeks to maintain consistent state throughout it.
 While this information can be accessed by any component, it must only be manipulated in response to an action.
 When the store changes, an event should be emitted to notify views connected to it, that they should update the information displayed (if applicable).

 ####  The dispatcher
 The dispatcher will receive an action and make the appropriate changes to the store.
-In redux, there is no concept of a dispatcher [44].
+In redux, there is no concept of a dispatcher.
 Actions are dispatched and handled by the reducers.
-The reducers are in charge of manipulating the store according to the actions emitted [27].
+The reducers are in charge of manipulating the store according to the actions emitted.
 This is not an appropriate place to have any logic as this would make debugging the application more cumbersome.

 #### Actions
 Actions define what functions are to be called to fulfil any command which may be carried out.
 These can be anything from logging into the application, to deleting an image from the profile.
 They can be both asynchronous or not.
 While asynchronous actions may have some logic to execute a request or query, it is encouraged that actions stay as minimal as possible, without manipulating the data.